 The developers’ engineer said that dumping that water into the ocean is “a good thing” because “you can’t flood the ocean.”
 He also claimed that the pipe contains a “water quality device,” but nobody knows if it actually works or how it works.
 Should we trust this developer to care about the environment?

 O. The HPC only just released its report yesterday.
-The HPC Chairperson was present at the meeting, but she had nothing to say.
+The HPC Chairperson was present at this meeting, but she had nothing to say.
 She is welcome to make a statement on Blogfinger.

 Note: The next session of the Planning Board will continue the process on December 11.